Feedback Pattern Map · Leadership Cartography™

 When feedback is treated as a personal message instead of a system signal, misunderstanding is inevitable.

 This map helps you recognize when systems misread contribution so you can respond without overcorrecting or losing trust.
+You'll leave with one clear next move — without spiraling or second-guessing yourself.

-This page helps you name what the system is responding to and why the message isn't matching the work.
+If feedback keeps leaving you unsure what to change, you're in the right place.
+This page helps you name what the system is responding to, and why the message isn't matching the work.

 Find immediate clarity